From spin squeezing to fast state discrimination: Introduction

 \item[(ii)]

-We obtain conservation laws satisfied by the torsion model, and use them to design a single-input state discrimination gate based on Viviani’s curve (Section \ref{single-input state discrimination section}).
+We obtain conservation laws satisfied by the torsion model, and use them to design a nonlinear QSD gate based on Viviani’s curve (Section \ref{single-input state discrimination section}).
 After the gate, input $\KET{a}$ is mapped to $\KET{0}$, and $\KET{b}$ is mapped to $\KET{1}$.

 \item[(iii)]